reimandlab/ActiveDriverDB/README.md

     </Location>
 ```

+### Using Content Managment System

+To login to root account (created with `db_create.py` script) visit `/login/` page on your server.
+It will allow you to create, edit and remove standalone pages.

 ## Debian-based servers

 For proper compilation of some requirements, additional software will be needed on Debian-based servers.
 The required packages are: